couch-consulting/bayes_insurance_java/README.md

 * "-" is a invalid character thus it will be replaced by "bis"
 * Any input/output files is stored in the "data/" directory.
 * Code is stored in the "src/" directory.
+* Ranges are excluding upper limit and including lower limit
+* System out println used instead of logger on purpose
+* decided against synthetic node because we could only use one extra node and learning a new node is not working correctly
+* using Counting Learning as cpt learn algo (see netica_J manual)
+* example data is almost everytime b (not enough a)

 ### Input CSV File Assumptions
 * First lines contains column headers
-* Last column contains evaluation information (e.g. Assigned product A/B)
+* Last column contains evaluation information (e.g. Assigned product A/B).
+Only two evaluation results exist (e.g. A and B)
 * Values separated by semicolon
 * No usage of quotes
 * "Empty" values are marked with "n.a."